 Finally, we undertook an embedded trial to attempt as much as was feasible to rigorously answer this question and collected data on a variety of important outcomes and costs.
-The evidence is limited, however, for the site-level outcomes because of the small number of hospitals involved and we could not power the study to detect statistically significant differences.
-The study was also limited in that we continued recording all the communication and travel with a site only until it was set-up to recruit.
+The study was limited, however, by the number of sites involved and restricted to an orthopaedic, surgical trial setting.
+Furthermore we continued recording all the communication and travel with a site only until it was set-up to recruit.
 The perspective of the cost analyses is that of the trials unit without considering how the two different approaches may have affected the time and cost of setting up a site to the hospital.
-It is unlikely, however, that it would change the results as the time spent communicating should be similar and the cost of travel was to the trials unit.
-It is also worth noting that this embedded trial was undertaken around when the Clinical Research Network in England introduced metrics about time taken for a study to start at a site and recruit the first participant.
+It is unlikely that it would change the results as the time spent communicating should be similar and the cost of travel was to the trials unit.
+This embedded trial was undertaken around when the Clinical Research Network in England introduced metrics about time taken for a study to start at a site and recruit the first participant.
 Hospital sites were also set-up before the new Health Research Authority process for undertaking research in England had been implemented.
-Finally the study is limited to a single host trial about an orthopaedic, surgical topic in a hospital setting.

 5. Conclusions

 We have demonstrated that it was feasible to conduct an embedded trial to explore efficient trial conduct in a host trial.
-Furthermore holding the initial contact meeting remotely did not appear to adversely affect set-up times, screening and recruitment, nor data collection.
-Any extra cost or saving of the two approaches was modest, although a remote initial visit may save Trial Co-ordinators’ time to set up a site.
+Holding the initial contact meeting remotely did not appear to adversely affect set-up times, screening and recruitment, nor data collection.
+Any extra cost or saving of the two approaches was modest, although a remote initial visit may save TCs’ time to set up a site.
 Our collaborators at hospital sites were amenable to the initial contact meeting being held remotely.
-Evidence from the wider literature also questions the effectiveness of on-site visits and additional contact by Trial Co-ordinators on trial conduct.
-Further embedded trials about the type and extent of Trial Co-ordinator contact with sites in different patient populations and settings are required to permit a meta-analyses to increase statistical power and to extend the generalisability of the evidence.
+Evidence from the wider literature also questions the effectiveness of on-site visits and additional contact by TCs on trial conduct.
+Further embedded trials about the type and extent of TC contact with sites in different patient populations and settings would permit a meta-analyses to increase statistical power and to extend the generalisability of the evidence.

 Acknowledgements